-In keeping with my two recent posts on EP training, I wanted to readdress what I believe to be a common misunderstanding by students looking for EP training.
+In keeping with past posts on EP training, I wanted to readdress what I believe to be a common misunderstanding by students looking for EP training.

 OK, Google executive protection training, you’re going to see different training providers with different programs, so before you commit to one you really need to know what the program offers?
 I will try to answer that question with a dissection of a typical ad and what to look for as a student.